Simple ways to feed babies mess free with Tommee Tippee. Sponsored post.

 Tommee Tippee’s Explora line focuses on helping kids master eating and drinking while keeping parents as unstressed as possible!
-Easi-Roll Bibs (links to individual products are affiliate links – thanks for supporting my site!) are generously sized, roll up for travel and storage, and rinse free.
+Easi-Roll Bibs (This post may contain affiliate links which won’t change your price but will share some commission.) are generously sized, roll up for travel and storage, and rinse free.
 The large crumb catcher pocket does a great job of collecting crumbs.
 Easy Scoop feeding bowls have a great lid that holds their spoon in place.
 These are my favorite baby spoons, since they don’t have any sharp edges and are shaped to encourage babies to hold their spoon correctly.
 I have also noticed that my “big” kids favor these spoons for eating yogurt – and they love to use the bowls, too, when they are given the opportunity.

 One of the problems with babies feeding themselves is that they often choose to dump their bowl of food on the floor.
 The Easi-mat keeps your baby’s bowl in place, and it fits on high chair trays as well as regular tables.